Ajani Fortune: Club career

 On 11 July 2020, at just 17 years-old, Fortune made his professional debut for Atlanta United 2, the USL Championship affiliate of Atlanta United.
-That same season Fortune scored his first professional goal against Miami FC with a right-footed strike from outside the box.
+That same season, Fortune scored his first professional goal against Miami FC with a right-footed strike from outside the box.

 On 27 August 2021, Fortune signed a professional contract with Atlanta United 2.

-After a series of impressive performances for Atlanta United 2, Atlanta United rewarded Fortune with a first-team contract at the club, becoming just the 14th player in franchise history to transition from the academy to the first-team.
-Fortune was then named by head coach Jack Collison as team captain for Atlanta United 2 for the remainder of the 2022 USL season.
+After a series of impressive performances for Atlanta United 2, Atlanta United rewarded Fortune with a first-team contract at the club, becoming only the 14th player in franchise history to transition from the academy to the first-team.
+Fortune was then named by head coach, former West Ham United midfielder, Jack Collison as team captain for Atlanta United 2 for the remainder of the 2022 USL season.

-He made his debut for the first team against Charlotte FC on March 11, 2023.
+Fortune made his Major League Soccer debut against Charlotte FC on March 11, 2023, becoming the youngest Trinidad and Tobago national team player to do so.

+On June 10, 2023, Fortune made his first career start for Atlanta United in Major League Soccer against D.C.
+United.